hathawayj/buildings/README.md

 ### permits

-Residential permit data from 1997 to 2008
+Annual residential permit data from 1980 to 2010 by county.

 ## Scripts and Functions